angeld23/ScrapMechanicBlueprintAPI/README.md

         "FF0000"
     )
 );
+body.addChild(
+    LightPart.create(
+        new Vector3(8, 8, 1),
+        Rotation("Up"),
+        "00FF00",
+        20,
+    )
+);
 blueprint.writeToFile("./blueprint.json");
 ```
-This creates a new blueprint, adds a red 16x16 square of wood, then saves it to "blueprint.json" in the local directory.
+This creates a new blueprint, adds a red 16x16 square of wood, adds a blue light in the middle facing upwards, then saves it to "blueprint.json" in the local directory.